Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2022.md

 ## Test accessibility=

 - Cool a11y tests anyone can do: https://tetralogical.com/blog/2022/01/18/quick-accessibility-tests-anyone-can-do/
-- A tool capable of going further than classic webdrivers for testing a11y, in particular with regard to screen readers, to be tested: https://github.com/bocoup/aria- at-automation
+- A tool capable of going further than classic webdrivers for testing a11y, in particular with regard to screen readers, to be tested: https://github.com/bocoup/aria-at-automation
 - Test accessibility with the keyboard, the base: https://www.edeshseba.info/web-accessibility-and-keyboard-only-testing/
 - Have your content tested by hearing impaired people: https://makeitfable.com/article/user-testing-deaf-hoh/
 - Tests based on WCAG, nice: https://thisiswcag.com/